seoklab/ldld/README.md

 1. (**Recommended**) Download [vscode](https://code.visualstudio.com) and
    install it.
-If you're on a Linux-based machine with sudo access, it's not a bad idea to give snap a chance with `$ sudo snap install code --classic`.
+If you're on a Linux-based machine with sudo access, it's not a bad idea to give snap a try with `$ sudo snap install code --classic`.
 Once the editor is ready to go, setup these extensions:

    - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
    - [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)